Martha Tilton

 After exiting Goodman, Tilton settled back on the West Coast, performing in clubs and doing radio work for NBC.
 She appeared on radio regularly during the early 1940s, both as a guest and on her own programs.
 In fall 1941, she was hired as singer with the Billy Mills Orchestra on the Fibber McGee and Molly radio program.
 She proved unpopular with the audience and only remained with the program one season.
 That same season she also appeared on the network’s Best of the Week program aired to Latin America.

-Tilton recorded two songs with a studio orchestra put together by Artie Shaw in May 1940 when the bandleader was between bands.
-She made several musical shorts in 1940 and 1941 and also appeared in four films during that time, three of which were uncredited roles.
+In March 1940, Tilton rehearsed with an orchestra put together by Bobby Sherwood.
+Sherwood’s band, which featured “swinging strings,” failed to make it out of the concept stage.
+In May 1940, Tilton recorded two songs with a studio orchestra put together by Artie Shaw, who was between bands at the time.[4]
+Tilton made several musical shorts in 1940 and 1941 and also appeared in four films during that time, three of which were uncredited roles.
 In mid-1941, she made her first solo recordings for Decca.
 When Ginny Simms left Kay Kyser’s band at the end of that year, he offered Tilton her position, but she refused, preferring to remain a single.
 She placed fifth in Billboard’s 1941 college poll for the category of best female band singer, despite the fact that she hadn’t been with a band in two years.

 In 1942, Tilton signed with the new Capitol label, recording solo and providing vocals for Paul Whiteman and Gordon Jenkins.
 That year she also sang with Jan Savitt’s orchestra in a musical short and appeared in other shorts during 1942 and 1943.
 In 1942, she appeared as herself in the musical comedy Strictly in the Groove.
 She took time off from performing in late 1942 to give birth to her first child, a son, in January 1943.
 In fall 1943, she moved to CBS, where she worked on Dick Powell’s radio show.
 She made at least three more film appearances in 1944 and 1945.
 After her husband entered the navy in early 1944, Tilton joined Jack Benny’s USO troupe that summer for their South Pacific tour.
 Before she left the States she asked mothers to send her fruitcakes to deliver to their sons stationed there.